nuxeo/nuxeo-marketplace-sample/README.md

 # Introduction

-Sample Maven modules for building Nuxeo Marketplace Packages.
+Sample Maven modules for building Nuxeo Packages for the [Nuxeo Marketplace](http://marketplace.nuxeo.com/).

-Those sample MP (Marketplace Packages) will deploy the [nuxeo-sample-project](https://github.com/nuxeo/nuxeo-sample-project/) into a Nuxeo CAP.
+Those sample MP ("Nuxeo Packages", formerly called "Marketplace Packages") will deploy the [nuxeo-sample-project](https://github.com/nuxeo/nuxeo-sample-project/) into a Nuxeo CAP.

-The Marketplace Package is a powerful packaging system when extending Nuxeo.
+The Nuxeo Package is a powerful packaging system when extending Nuxeo.

 It improves your development process (for instance by allowing you to better automate the integration tests) but it also greatly improves the deployment process.
-For instance, with a Marketplace Package you can easily send upgrades to your production team either as a ZIP, either directly within the server Administration page (where the administrator will see if a new package is available).
+For instance, with a Nuxeo Package you can easily send upgrades to your production team either as a ZIP, either directly within the server Administration page (where the administrator will see if a new package is available).

-Moreover, the Marketplace packaging system automatically maintains a bundles registry: you don't have anymore to know what files (especially the third-party libraries) must be added or removed to or from your server.
+Moreover, the Nuxeo packaging system automatically maintains a bundles registry: you don't have anymore to track which files (especially the third-party libraries) must be added (or removed) to (or from) your server.

 The assemblies are using [org.nuxeo.build:ant-assembly-maven-plugin](https://github.com/nuxeo/ant-assembly-maven-plugin).